Key Points for Safe Driving

 Don’t Pressure Your Parents for a Car

 Motor-vehicle crashes are the leading cause of death for young people, and teens who have a vehicle reserved for their use are twice as likely to have a crash as teens who share a car with family members.
 So focus on learning to drive well now and talk with your parents about getting your own vehicle after you’ve gotten more experience.

 Recent studies show that teens are more successful drivers — with fewer tickets and less dangerous driving — when their parents are involved for at least the first year of the learning-to-drive process.
 So keep practicing together, follow your parent-teen driving agreement rules and talk to your parents.

 It May Take Longer Than You Expect

-- Parent-Teen Driving Agreement – Signing a formal agreement with your parent helps in multiple ways.
+Parent-Teen Driving Agreement – Signing a formal agreement with your parents helps in multiple ways.

 - Becoming a New Driver – Designed for teens, this brochure outlines tips and responsibilities of being a safe driver.

 - AAA StartSmart – A series of newsletters that address the challenges teens face when learning to drive.